 Provide evidence of OSHC (Overseas Student Health Cover).

-Meet character and other requirements.
+Meet character and other needs.

 Note: You can visit the Australian home affairs website to explore your visa options for studying in Australia.